alpaka-group/llama/docs/pages/blobs.rst

 Non-owning blobs
 ----------------

-It is sometimes desirable to create a view based on some already existing memory.
-This is possible by using a non-owning type for the blobs, like a :cpp:`std::span<std::byte>` or just a plain :cpp:`std::byte*`.
+If a view is needed based on already allocated memory, the view can also be directly constructed with an array of blobs, e.g. an array of :cpp:`std::byte*` pointers or :cpp:`std::span<std::byte> to the existing memory regions.
 Everything works here as long as it can be subscripted by the view like :cpp:`blob[offset]`.
 One needs to be careful though, since now the ownership of the blob is decoupled from the view.
-It is the responsibility of the user now to ensure that the blob outlives views based on it.
+It is the responsibility of the user now to ensure that the blobs outlive the views based on them.

 Alpaka
 ^^^^^^